 A moving cell for NB-IoT, LTE-M or WB-E-UTRAN satellite access may indicate support for one or more Tracking Areas Codes (TACs) for each PLMN (see clause 4.13.7).
 A UE that is registered with a PLMN may access a cell and does not need to perform a Tracking Area Update procedure for mobility reasons as long as at least one supported TAC for the RPLMN or equivalent to the RPLMN indicated in the cell is part of the UE's Tracking Area List.
 A UE shall perform a Tracking Area Update procedure when entering a cell where none of the supported TACs for the RPLMN or equivalent to the RPLMN indicated in the cell are part of the UE's Tracking Area List.

-When indicating a last visited TAI in an Attach Request or a TAU Request, a UE may indicate any TAI supported in the last visited cell for that RPLMN or PLMN equivalent to the RPLMN.
+When indicating a last visited TAI in an Attach Request or a TAU Request, a UE shall indicate the last selected TAI supported in the last visited cell for that RPLMN or PLMN equivalent to the RPLMN, as specified in clause 4.11.3 of TS 24.301[46].

 End of Changes